The Norwegian social welfare system

 Health care and finding a doctor

-You become a member of the Norwegian National Health Scheme when you obtain your national ID number.
-A few weeks after you receive your ID number you should receive a letter from NAV in which you are assigned a general practitioner (called fastlege in Norwegian).
+After you receive your ID number you should receive a letter from NAV in which you are assigned a general practitioner (called fastlege in Norwegian).

 Until you have been assigned a general practitioner you and your family can use the clinic at Gløshaugen.